Debug API requests in Postman

 Monitor results are logged to a separate console.
 For more information on how to view logs from a monitor run, see View monitor results.

-Open the Console by selecting Console in the Postman footer.
-In the Postman desktop app, you can use ⌘+Option+C or Ctrl+Alt+C to open the Postman Console in a new window.
+Click Console in the Postman footer to open the Console.
+In the Postman desktop app, use ⌘+Option+C or Ctrl+Alt+C to open the Postman Console in a new window.

 Select View in Console to inspect the request details in the Console and find out more about what went wrong.